where the community is able to get their hands dirty and take part!

 Marsh Award for Community Archaeology November 2016 (Report here)

 “The Aylsham Roman Project is an outstanding example of a successful community project, enabling local people of all ages to engage with and safeguard their important regional heritage.
 The Project is one of major importance in relation to our long-term understanding of the Roman presence in the region.
 It is already providing a valuable window into the past, and the project will eventually enable a unique insight into the workings of Roman rural Norfolk.”

 “The Aylsham Roman Project is the kind of site you wish to find but very rarely do.
 The project is a joint effort between the local community and professional archaeologists allowing a level of interaction not normally achieved.
 It has been a genuine pleasure to work with everybody on this amazing project and we have been humbled by the feedback we have received.
 You have all made this something we will remember for the rest of our lives.”

-Dr. John Davies, Retired Senior Creator, Norwich Castle
+Dr. John Davies, Retired Senior Curator, Norwich Castle

 Martin Brook, Director, Britannia Archaeology

 “It has been a real pleasure to get involved with such an interesting project and wonderful to have the chance to help and work with such a lovely group of people (and a fabulous dog!).
 The enthusiasm of everyone involved has been overwhelming and an inspiration.
 The Project will enhance our knowledge of the Roman occupation here in Norfolk and it has already begun to yield a wealth of information on both the human activities and the surrounding environment during the Roman period.”

 Julie Curl, Sylvanus – Archaeological, Natural History and Illustration Services